Clerk of the Closet

+Duties

 The Clerk of the Closet is responsible for advising the Private Secretary to the Sovereign on the names for candidates to fill vacancies in the Roll of Chaplains to the Sovereign.
-He presents bishops for homage to the Sovereign, examines any theological books to be presented to the Sovereign, and preaches annually in the Chapel Royal, St James's Palace.
+The Clerk manages 36 royal chaplains and preaches annually in the Chapel Royal, St James's Palace.
+He also presents bishops for homage to the Sovereign and examines any theological books to be presented to the Sovereign.
 He receives a salary of £7 a year.

+Deputy

 The Deputy Clerk of the Closet, an office dating from 1677, is the Domestic Chaplain to the Sovereign, and Sub-Dean of the Chapel Royal, and is the sole full-time clerical member of the Household.